ahrefs/ocannl/lib/shape_inference.md

 ## Representing shapes and constraints

 A tensor shape in OCANNL is composed of three rows of axes: batch, input and output.
 These are ordered input-last (`batch @ output @ input`) in the underlying n-dimensional array implementation of tensors.
 A (fully inferred) tensor shape must have non-empty output axes; we do not use the convention where empty axes mean the tensor is a scalar -- scalars = 1-D output-only tensors.
-For printing and einsum-notation-like specifications, we use the syntax: `batch|input->output` (or `input->output`, or `output`), where `batch`, `input`, `output` are whitespace or comma or parenthesis separated axis entries; or the axis entries are the individual characters, if no separators are used (except if it's digits only).
+For printing and einsum-notation-like specifications, we use the syntax: `batch|input->output` (or `input->output`, `batch|output`, `output`), where `batch`, `input`, `output` are whitespace or comma or parenthesis separated axis entries; or the axis entries are the individual characters, if no separators are used (except if it's digits only).

 A row is a sequence of axes of a single kind: batch, input, or output.
 The shape type incorporates information relevant to inference, in particular shape variables: both for individual axes (`dim` variables), and for extending a row with more axes (`row` variables).
 Currently, all rows are (independently) broadcastable: can be broadcasted to a larger number of axes, except when used with an einsum specification that forbids it.